taddison/personal-site/content/blog/2021/01/migrating-from-the-official-firestore-sdk-to-firebase-firestore-lite/index.md

 date: "2021-01-31T00:00:00.0Z"
 ---

 The official Firestore SDK for JavaScript is [pretty big][firestore sdk on bundlephobia] - and if you want to use auth too then you're easily looking at 130KB of gzip compressed code.
-The size of the bundles is a [known issue][firebase sdk size issue], and there is even an [firebase SDK] on the horizon that is set to cut the size by up to 80%.
+The size of the bundles is a [known issue][firebase sdk size issue], and there is even a [firebase alpha SDK] on the horizon that is set to cut the size by up to 80%.

-But if you don't want to wait for the alpha to turn into a production release there is an alternative available now in the (unofficial) [firebase-firestore-lite package].
-I've migrated apps and seen 90% size reduction with no loss in functionality (although I'm using basic CRUD only - no realtime).
+But if you don't want to wait for the alpha to turn into a production release there is an unofficial alternative in the [firebase-firestore-lite package].
+I've migrated apps and seen 90% size reduction with no loss in functionality (although I'm using basic CRUD only - no realtime or offline support).
+If you'd like more detail about the performance benefits of migrating see the [benchmarks].

 The rest of this post will cover what migration looks for Firestore with Google auth.

-If you'd like more detail about the performance benefits of migrating see the [benchmarks].

 > This is not a drop-in replacement - the alternative SDK has a different (simpler!)
-API.
+API and doesn't have feature parity with the official SDK.
 For details on what features are missing see [what am i giving up by using this].

 ## Updating Packages